To Play A Sport

 Salinas Aquatic Center

-Fund raising, attracting sponsors and producing the printed programs for each season all fall under the auspices of the Palma School Athletic Council.
+Fund raising and attracting sponsors fall under the auspices of the Palma School Athletic Council.

-The Athletic Council meets at 5:30pm in the Cislini Study Center.
-The Council will meet on the following dates:
+The Athletic Council meets on the first Monday of each month at 5:30pm in the Cislini Study Center.

 We would love to hear from you.
 You can start the conversation by choosing a button below.